Presented to City Council by City Manager Rashad M. Young on June 11, 2014.

 - Position vacancies filled: The increase in year-to-date expenditures in Management and Budget, Human Resources, and the Department of Code Administration reflect the filling of budgeted positions that were vacant for some period of time in FY 2013.

-- Emergency Communications: The increase of 12.9 percent in the Department of Emergency Communications’ expenditures is mostly due to the transfer of expenditures for maintenance and infrastructure costs of the City’s radio system that were previously budgeted as non-departmental expenditures.
+- Emergency & Customer Communications: The increase of 12.9 percent in the Department of Emergency & Customer Communications’ expenditures is mostly due to the transfer of expenditures for maintenance and infrastructure costs of the City’s radio system that were previously budgeted as non-departmental expenditures.

 - Transit Subsidies: The increase in expenditures is mostly due to the timing of the payments to WMATA.
 A mix of funding sources is used to pay for the WMATA contribution.
 This year, the General Fund contribution was used prior to the other funding sources, most notably the Northern Virginia Transportation Commission.